shortstheory/APStreamline/2DO.md

 2DO:

+* use static element names instead in rtspstreamer
+* struct QoSReport instead of class, looks pretty silly as a class
 * fix the issue with callbacks execution order in file recorder
 * what do I do with ntptime?
-* struct QoSReport instead of class, looks pretty silly as a class
-* get rid of device_list
-* remove void IPCMessageHandler::set_file_recording(char* buffer)
-* use static element names instead in rtspstreamer
+* what to do with UDPStreaming?
+* UDPStreaming handle args better
 * Write comments in headers
-* Update README.md
 * Do APSync integration
-* UDPStreaming handle args better

 PARTIAL:
+* Update README.md
 * Add licenses
 * get framerates for stepwise cams
 * Work on UVCH264 cams eg C920